 Investment risk: the majority of the Company's investments will be in small and medium-sized companies which are VCT qualifying holdings and which, by their nature, entail a higher level of risk and lower liquidity than investments in large quoted companies.
 The Directors and the Manager aim to limit the risk attached to the portfolio as a whole by careful selection and timely realisation of investments, by carrying out due diligence procedures and by maintaining a wide spread of portfolio companies.
 The Board reviews the investment portfolio with the Manager on a regular basis.

-Valuation Risk: Investments may be valued inappropriately which may result in an inaccurate representation of the Company's net assets and net asset value per share.
-Unquoted investments are valued to current financial reporting standards.
+Valuation Risk: investments may be valued inappropriately which may result in an inaccurate representation of the Company's net assets and net asset value per share.
+Unquoted investments are valued to current financial reporting standards using International Private Equity and Venture Capital Valuation ("IPEV") guidelines (December 2018).
 Investments traded on AIM are valued using bid prices as reported by Bloomberg.